best-surrogacy-agencies-in-texas

 Shared Conception’s $28,000 agency fee is one of the lowest published rates among reputable agencies, but total journey costs still reach $100,000+ once surrogate compensation, legal fees, and medical expenses are factored in.
 The boutique model means more individual attention but a smaller active surrogate pool than national programs.

-Intended parents who want a local Texas agency with lower agency fees, transparent payment terms, and personalized case management from a founder-led team.
+Best For: Intended parents who want a local Texas agency with lower agency fees, transparent payment terms, and personalized case management from a founder-led team.
 Surrogates in the Houston or Dallas area who want a boutique, relationship-driven Texas agency experience.

 7. ConceiveAbilities (Serves Texas)

 Founded in 1996, ConceiveAbilities is a national agency that serves Texas intended parents and surrogates through its broader U.S. network.
-The agency has facilitated thousands of pregnancies over nearly three decades and is known for its Matching Matters® philosophy — prioritizing compatibility between intended parents and surrogates over raw speed.
+The agency has facilitated thousands of pregnancies over nearly three decades and is known for its Matching Matters philosophy — prioritizing compatibility between intended parents and surrogates over raw speed.

 For intended parents: